Zeyu-Li/GitHub_index/README.md

 ### Private

+* [grapher](https://github.com/Zeyu-Li/grapher) - a graphing script that takes in a Google Drive folder, extract all worksheets and get all values in a certain range so to graph a summary using matplotlib
 * [google_sheets_script](https://github.com/Zeyu-Li/google_sheets_script) - a Google Sheets API script using python to clone from template and change dates in certain cell (there is a public version of this repo)
 * [CS_174_old](https://github.com/Zeyu-Li/CS_174_old) - some old projects in CS 174 that were not so important
 * [flask_project_discontinued](https://github.com/Zeyu-Li/flask_project_discontinued) - Started looking into flask but switched to Django